 Back pain.
 It’s one of the number one ailments doctors hear about, and it’s one of the hardest for them to properly diagnose.
 There are so many things that can get tweaked, pinched, over tightened, and just plain angry that many people decide to live with the pain instead of trying to find the root cause.
+Would it be nice if there were exercises to ease back pain that you could right at home?

 Of course if you are having serious pain you need to consult a doctor, physiotherapist or another health care professional, but if you are experiencing general back pain thanks to poor posture, spending your days at a desk, or an old mattress – there are things you can do!